Dreamcast: Australia and New Zealand

 The Ozisoft representative Steve O'Leary, in a statement released the day of launch, explained that the Australian Customs Service had impounded virtually all the supplied launch software, including demo discs, due to insufficient labeling of their country of origin; Ozisoft had received them only two days before launch, resulting in few games that were catalogued and prepared for shipment in time.
 O'Leary also said that the Dreamcast's high demand in other markets had reduced the number of peripherals allotted to the region.
-Further complicating matters was the lack of an internet disc due to localization problems, and delays in securing an ISP contract, which was done through Telstra the day before launch.
+Further complicating matters was the lack of an internet disc due to localization problems, and delays in securing an Internet service provider (ISP) contract, which was done through Telstra the day before launch.
 The online component was not ready until March 2000, at which point Ozisoft sent the necessary software to users who had sent in a filled-out reply paid card included with the console.
 The poor launch, combined with a lack of advertising and a high price point, produced lackluster sales in Australia; two large retail chains reported a combined total of 13 console sales over the first few days after launch.